A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

-Numerical solution of PDEs requires a discretization technique and a methodology for solving the resulting system of algebraic equations.
-The focus of this article is on the discretization.
-A multi-level solution methodology may be developed to take full benefits of the present research.
-In this section, we examine the proposed discretization methodology with a few representative examples, where a Krylov method has been used to solve the discrete system.
-More specifically, we have employed the restarted GMRES~(generalized minimal residual) algorithm~\cite{Brown94}.
+In this section, we examine the proposed spatial discretization methodology with a few representative examples, where a Krylov method has been used to solve the discrete system~(see,~\cite{Wesseling2000}).
+More specifically, we have employed the restarted GMRES~(generalized minimal residual) algorithm~\cite{Brown94,Wesseling2000}.
+First, we examine numerical accuracy with examples where the solution can be derived analytically.
+Second, we verify the methodology by three representative simulations which are often used as benchmark CFD examples.
+For each simulation, $m_x=2$, $m_y=2$, and $p=3$ are used unless it is mentioned otherwise.
+For example, a mesh with $\mathcal N = 129\times 129$ is obtained with $7$ refinement levels.